 We hope these tips help to ensure that Franschhoek parkrun is fun and safe for everyone.

 All parkrun events use Age Grading to help athletes compare results.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.

 The route is mostly flat with gravel and sand, with the odd speed bump, but nothing serious.
 Starting at the winery you run through the vineyards; across the (not rickety) Rickety Bridge; onto Basse Provence (the neighbouring farm); through more vineyards - remember to look up and enjoy the magnificent view of the mountains around Franschhoek - back across the Bridge; a slight incline around the edge of Rickety Bridge and to the finish

-Parking; toilets; play area for children; pam friendly paths.
-No dogs allowed.
+Parking; toilets; play area for children; pram friendly paths.
+Dogs allowed.

 Location of startThe run starts at the winery.